GNtem2/Metaanalysis/README.md

 Fagan's normogram for Spot Sign and ICH growth
 ![here](./Spot-Sign/Fagan_SpotSign.png)

+### MOGAG (Myelin oligodendrocyte glycoprotein-IgG1–associated disorder)
+This metaanalysis is designed to look at MOG antibidies for the diagnosis of MOGAD.
+The recent paper by Sechi in Jama Neurol 2021 highlighted the problem with with test in patients with multiple sclerosis.
+In that study, there were 92 positive cases (TP=66, FP=26) resulting in PPV of 72%.
+In this meta-analysis we will calculate the positive and negative likelihood ratios and post-test probability.

 ### Vertigo (Bayesian)

 This metaanalysis is designed to look at HINT examination as bedside test for diagnosis of peripheral vertigo.
 In contrast to the above work, this one is in development.
 A recent meta-analysis of HINT has been published in European Stroke Journal 2019, Vol. 4(3) 233-239.
 This study did not discussed the method for performing meta-analysis or the treatment of heterogeneity.
 Further the data was presented as risk ratio, a non-traditional approach to diagnostic test.